 *Hannah loves to clean and organize (which is why I called her a girl after my own heart – I love those things, too!).
 She’s always looking for school uniforms in the morning, helping the little girls dress, or doing hair. *Hannah is a sweetheart.
 The younger girls look up to her, ask her for advice, and follow her lead.
-A few years ago, she had surgery to correct strabismus (eyes looking in different directions) and a problem with her esophagus which often left her sick, and as a result has left her with a cute, husky voice.
+A few years ago, she had surgery to correct strabismus (eyes that do not focus in the same direction., usually due to muscle weakness) and a problem with her esophagus which often left her sick, and as a result has left her with a cute, husky voice.

 From her sponsorship page:

 Other Details about me: When I was young, I had an esophageal issue causing me to have an endearingly husky voice.
 I have had strabismus surgically repaired since being with SCH.
 My English is quite good due to my mainstream education.
 I am very mature for my age and naturally enjoy taking on motherly responsibilities for my brothers and sisters at SCH.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and in which city they live (Ongole or Hyderabad).